Quafadas/mill-full-stack/README.md

 # mill-full-stack

-An experiment in full stack with mill, smithy, scalably typed...
+An experiment in full stack with mill, smithy, scala js and laminar...

-Basically, "all the things" :-)!

 # Development